iiumschedule/iium_schedule/README.md

 ## Contributions

-Feel free to open up [issues](https://github.com/iqfareez/iium_schedule/issues) and/or submit [pull requests](https://github.com/iqfareez/iium_schedule/pulls).
+Feel free to open [issues](https://github.com/iqfareez/iium_schedule/issues) and/or submit [pull requests](https://github.com/iqfareez/iium_schedule/pulls).

-Refer [Wiki/Contributing](https://github.com/iqfareez/iium_schedule/wiki/Contributing) for more info.
+Refer to [Wiki/Contributing](https://github.com/iqfareez/iium_schedule/wiki/Contributing) for more information.

-> [July 2023] Now that I'm graduated from IIUM, your contributions are very much needed since I'm no longrt have access to I-Ma'luum etc. I'll do my best to maintain the project.
-InshaAllah.
+> [July 2023] Now that I've graduated from IIUM, your contributions are very much needed since I no longer have access to I-Ma'luum, etc. I'll do my best to maintain the project, InshaAllah.

-## Getting started
+## Getting Started

 See [Wiki/Build](https://github.com/iqfareez/iium_schedule/wiki/Build)